What Is a Chimney Pot and Do I Need One? (Homeowner’s Guide)

 How long do chimney pots last?

-Clay chimney pots can last centuries, whereas copper ones come with a lifetime warranty.
+Clay chimney pots can last centuries, whereas copper ones have a lifetime warranty.
 Masonry chimney pots also last for a long time but require regular maintenance as the mortar deteriorates due to the elements.

 Are chimney pots valuable?